JoshuaHabif/TextualDataPredictiveAnalytics/README.md

-For visualization we use PCA on the TFIDF matrix to extract the three most important components.
+For visualization I use PCA on the TFIDF matrix to project the articles onto the three principal componenets.

-We use Python's Plotly library to visualize the results and export the interactive graphs as HTML files to the resources folder.
+I use Python's Plotly library to visualize the results and export the interactive graphs as HTML files to the resources folder.

-If you would like to visualize the performance of the program run Main.java in clustering and use the resultant file pca_tfidf.csv and use the Python file plot.py to generate two HTML files representing the original clusters and the programs' clusters.
+If you'd like to visualize the performance of the program, run Main.java in clustering and use the resultant file pca_tfidf.csv and use the Python file plot.py to generate two HTML files representing the original clusters and the programs' clusters.

-The plots are interactive HTML scatter plots.
-Open them using any browser.
+The plots are interactive HTML scatter plots -- open them using any popular browser.